-The rationale for this is that some students feel held back by group work.
+The rationale: some students feel held back by group work.
 So if you do really well in the major assignment, it can pull up your group-work mark.

-This applies only to the class activity, where we've given strong encouragement to work in groups, and only for those who actually do work in a group.
+This applies only to the class activity, where we strongly encourage you to work in a group, and only for those who actually work in a group.